 Penalty for Whistleblowing Law Violations

-Under federal law, specifically the Sarbanes-Oxley Act, any person who “interferes with” the employment or livelihood of an employee for providing any truthful information to legal authorities relating to the commission or possible commission of any federal offense can be imprisoned for up to 10 years, and pay a fine up to $250,000.00.
-Aside from the foregoing, the guilty employer will have to pay all the consequent damages the employee victim incurred as a result of the violation.
+Under federal law, specifically the Sarbanes-Oxley Act, any person who “interferes with” the employment or livelihood of an employee for providing any truthful information to legal authorities relating to the act of committing—or possibly committing—a federal offense can be imprisoned for up to 10 years, and pay a fine of up to $250,000.00.
+Apart from the preceding statements, the guilty employer will have to pay all the consequent damages the employee incurred as a result of the violation.